albenoit/DeepLearningTools/README.md

 1. The main code for training, validation and prediction is specified in the main script (experiments_manager.py).
-2. Most of the use case specific parameters and Input/Output functions have been moved to a separated settings script such as 'mysettings_1D_experiments.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
+2. Most of the use case specific parameters and Input/Output functions have been moved to a separated settings script such as 'mysettings_1D_experiments.py' and 'mysettings_curve_fitting.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
 3. The model to be trained and served is specified in a different script targeted by the settings file.

 # KNOWN ISSUES :

 This script has some known problems, any suggestion is welcome:
-* moving average parameters saving is maybe not correctly done.
-I am not sure that the smoothed variables are saved instead of the current parameters
+* moving average parameters saving is not optimized for the served model but filtered parameters are loaded is required to (if usersettings.predict_using_smoothed_parameters=True).
 * for now tensorflow_server only works on CPU so using GPU only for training and validation.
 Track : https://github.com/tensorflow/serving/issues/668
-* the model_fn function should be refactored to enhance clarity and maintainability.
-Also, conversion for feature columns to tensors should be carried out at the model definition level (later than currently in order to improve model flexibility)

 # TODO :

-To adapt to new use case, just update the mysettingsxxx.py file and adjust I/O functions.
+To adapt to new case studies, just update the mysettingsxxx.py file and adjust I/O functions.
 For any experiment, the availability of all the required fields in the settings file is checked by the experiments_settings_checker.py script.
 You can have a look there to ensure you prepared everything right.
 In addition and as a reminder, here are the functions prototypes:
 ```